 Unique programme qualities

-The LUMES programme is set in a unique interdisciplinary and international educational milieu, creating a setting that challenges students to broaden personal outlooks and sharpen critical thinking skills.
-Courses are taught in English by individuals from both the human and natural sciences with the aims of creating graduates that are able to grasp, analyse and formulate governance strategies for complex sustainability challenges.
-In addition, interpersonal and academic skills are developed through strong emphasis on group work, presentations and academic writing.
+The LUMES programme is set in a unique interdisciplinary and internationally excellent educational and research environment at Lund University Centre for Sustainability Studies.
+Courses are taught by teachers and researchers from both the social and natural sciences with the aim of creating graduates that are able to grasp, analyse, and formulate governance strategies and practices for societal change.

 Since the programme started in 1997, LUMES has had over 700 students from roughly 100 countries, with a graduation rate exceeding 90 per cent.

-Note: It isn't sufficient to only apply via universityadmissions.se.
+Note: It is not sufficient to only apply via universityadmissions.se.
 You must also complement your application with the additional application documents found on the LUMES webpage (www.lumes.lu.se).